wultra/activation-spawn-apple-release/docs/Usage.md

                 )
                 activator = try WASActivator(powerAuth: pa, config: config)

-                // Note that the generator configuration must be the same
+                // Note that the additionalData must be the same
                 // for both Target and Source App.
 Please consult with Wultra
-                // what configuration suits your needs.
+                // which configuration suits your needs.
-                let generator = try DeviceFingerprintGenerator
-                    .semiStable(
-                        forVendor: false,
-                        withAdditionalData: additionalData,
-                        validFor: 10
-                    )
-                transporter = WASTransporter(generator: generator)
+                transporter = try WASTransporter(config: .semiStable(sameTeam: true, validityInSeconds: 10), additionalData: additionalData)

                 return true

             } catch let e {
-                // failed to create activator or generator return false
+                // failed to create activator or transporter return false
             }
         }